Nearly every state had laws regulating the sexual practices of consenting adults five decades ago.

 The work that gay rights activists in New York City conducted following the raid at the Stonewall Inn produced results.
 On June 28, 1970, the first anniversary of their clash with police, they held a gay pride parade — the first in the nation.
 They proclaimed it Christopher Street Liberation Day.

 Similar events declaring the dignity of all people, regardless of their sexual orientation, have continued across the country from that point on.
-Potsdam town officials held a ceremony June 28 by raising a rainbow flag in front of the Town Hall.
-A small group of people joined the celebration.
+Officials in Watertown held a ceremony Saturday by raising a rainbow flag in front of City Hall.
+Several hundred people joined the celebration.

-We applaud organizers for putting on this flag-raising event.
-Those who attended the event publicly demonstrated their commitment to stand with all those in the LGBTQ community who still face discrimination, intimidation and violence.
+We applaud organizers for putting on this flag-raising event, the first one in the city’s history.
+And it was heartening to see so many people show up for the ceremony.
+They publicly demonstrated their commitment to stand with all those in the LGBTQ community who still face discrimination, intimidation and violence.

 The confrontation 50 years ago between activists and police at the Stonewall Inn carried on decades of advocacy for people who had long been marginalized.
 Extensive research since then has debunked baseless claims that gay people are more prone to be child molesters and sexual predators.